-These are my SQL Server Diagnostic Information Queries for July 2021, aka my DMV Diagnostic Queries.
-They allow you to get a very comprehensive view of the configuration and performance of your SQL Server instance in a short amount of time.
-These are my SQL Server Diagnostic Information Queries for July 2021.
+These are my SQL Server Diagnostic Information Queries for July 2022, aka my DMV Diagnostic Queries.
+They allow you to get a very comprehensive view of the configuration and performance of your SQL Server instance in a relatively short amount of time.
+This post is about my SQL Server Diagnostic Information Queries for July 2022.

-This month, I have made some changes and improvements to the Azure SQL Database versions of these queries.
 As always, I have made additional small improvements and corrections to all of the versions of these queries.
 There is now a sperate version of these queries for SQL Server 2022.

 BTW, I often make additional minor updates to the queries periodically during the month, so if you are in doubt, downloading the latest version is always a good idea.
 They are always available from my Resources page.